Sheldon tapestries: Dispersal

 The tapestries remained in the house and in 1738 George Vertue recorded that he had seen the Elizabethan maps and later copies of Oxfordshire and Worcestershire hanging together in the Great Drawing Room in Weston.
 Thirty years later in 1768 Walpole saw only ‘Three large maps of Counties in tapestry’.
-In 1781 when the contents of the house were sold, only three pieces were listed, by size, in the entries in Christie's auction catalogue.
+In 1781 when the contents of the house were sold, only three pieces were named and listed by size, in the entries in Christie's auction catalogue.

 The three tapestries listed are identifiable as the 16th-century Warwickshire map with its 17th-century border and the two 17th-century copies of Oxfordshire and Worcestershire; they were bought by Horace Walpole.
 He later gave them to Lord Harcourt, who left them to the Archbishop of York and in 1827 they were given to the Yorkshire Philosophical Society who put them on display.
-In 1897 the Warwickshire tapestry was lent to the new Birmingham museum at its opening, and in 1914 the tapestries were exhibited at an exhibition at the Victoria and Albert Museum in London.
+In 1897 the Warwickshire tapestry was lent to the new Birmingham museum at its opening, and in 1914 the tapestries were exhibited at the Victoria and Albert Museum in London.

 Because the border around the Warwickshire map had been replaced in the 17th century, it had been assumed that the whole map had also been made at that time.
 In 1980 a study of the tapestry revealed that the border had been stitched to the tapestry and not woven with it; this meant that the centre of the tapestry was older, revealing that the Warwickshire map dated from the 16th century and so was the only one of the original four tapestries which was still complete.

 Cleaning and conservation of the Warwickshire tapestry was carried out in 2011, prior to its temporary exhibition at the British Museum in 2012.
 During this treatment the lining was removed from the back where some fragments of the Elizabethan original were found.
 The original colours could also be seen, bright green and yellow, though on the front of the tapestry these have now faded to blue.
 Cleaning also highlighted previously hidden details like the many cottages hidden among the trees of the Forest of Arden and the stone circle near Great Rollright, possibly the earliest depiction of the Rollright Stones, Neolithic and Bronze Age megaliths on the Oxford- and Warwickshire border.

 The Warwickshire tapestry contains a woven date, 1588.
 It was perhaps meant to commemorate the marriage of Edward Sheldon and Elizabeth Markham in that year, rather than being date the tapestry was woven.